 A black hound emerged from the stalks.
 It was massive; easily half the size of the barn and it's mouth was open, it's daggered maw dripping with drool.
 There were several spots where it's hair had fallen away which revealed the rotten green flesh underneath.

 Asesino looked confused.
-"That's not a hellhound."
+"That doesn't look like a hellhound."

 "That's because it isn't."
 Sam said.
 "What is that thing?"

 "That looks like a barghest."
 Sera whispered, trying to avoid notice by the dog who was turning it's bat-like ears.